ResonantWave/tinyadr.es/README.md

 ### Known bugs

-When first visited, a 404 will be thrown and the URL will be https://tinyadr.es/index.php?url=
+~~When first visited, a 404 will be thrown and the URL will be https://tinyadr.es/index.php?url=~~ Fixed!

 ### Contributors
  *  [@ResonantWave](https://github.com/ResonantWave)